One Nation, One Law: The Pursuit of a Uniform Civil Code in India

 The Road to Consensus

 Crucially, India’s journey towards achieving a UCC is about consultation, debate, and consensus.
-The 21st Law Commission’s report on the UCC is a testament to this, highlighting that while uniformity in certain areas is desirable, a wholesale replacement of personal laws isn’t feasible.
+The 21st Law Commission’s 2018 consultation paper on reform of family law is a testament to this, highlighting that while uniformity in certain areas is desirable, a wholesale replacement of personal laws was neither necessary nor desirable at that stage.
 The Commission suggested instead that reforming existing personal laws to remove discriminatory practices would be a more realistic approach.
+The 22nd Law Commission subsequently revisited the subject, issuing a fresh public notice in June 2023 inviting views from stakeholders and the public, signalling that the debate remains very much alive.

 Conclusion: Crafting a Cohesive Future